 Application requirements stated in Town of Caroline Local Law #2 of 1998 “Regulating the Siting of Telecommunication Towers, Antennae, and Related Facilities”

 Documentation for this particular parcel (15.-1-58) for siting: Section 6G, Section 7, and Section 8 (co-location within 4 miles).
+Narrative stating existing and planned co-location and whether there are other opportunities for co-location within 4 miles.
 Response: Propagation maps supplied on March 28, 2019, April 15, 2019 and May 6, 2019 show current, future and proposed coverage.
 There are no existing towers or structures within a 4 mile radius tall enough to co-locate on and provide the proposed coverage.

 Tower Specifications: Section 6- f (10, 11, 20), H,W, [Note a request for conditional approval of this permit for data that will be developed after permit is approved and with building permit application is permissible.]
 Response: Tower and foundation drawings will be supplied to the town after issuance of special use permit and prior to construction start.
 The construction team needs the permit in hand before they can order the foundation design and tower.
 Documents will be sent to code officer Brooke Greenhouse for approval prior to construction start.

 Current submission of documentation to justify variance of Tower Height insufficient and incomplete (Section 9).
 Specify on a surface map the line of cross section graphic, and critical points along that line.
 Also supply coverage map if tower were 144ft vs 195ft.
-Please include a narrative explaining the purpose of any visual information and why it is important to the variance, as well as other considerations.
+Please include a narrative explaining the purpose of any maps or graphs or photos and why it is important to the variance, as well as other considerations.
 Response: May 6, 2019 revised propagation maps sent to review board show current, future and proposed coverage along with antenna coverage at 135’ and 195’.
 The antennas at 195’ provide more coverage to the town of Brooktondale and Caroline.

 Right to Site on this Parcel: please submit a copy of signed lease, and a statement from land owner to meet the requirements of Section 6 C. Include in this documentation a recognition by lessor of “ice fall” hazard (Section 13) Response: As of May 1, 2019 Lease currently with land lord for execution.
 Awaiting the return FedEx package to be delivered to me.